-Playing Captain Christopher Pike in the second season of Star Trek Discovery, Anson Mount knows the responsibility that comes with wearing a Starfleet uniform.
-We caught up with him ahead of his appearances at Supanova in Sydney and Perth this month.
+Cast as Christopher Pike in the second season of Star Trek Discovery, Anson Mount knows the responsibility that comes with wearing a Starfleet uniform.

 Christopher Pike appeared in the unaired Original Series pilot and then briefly in the J.J.
 Abrams’ films.
 What do you think it is that still makes him such a popular figure in the Star Trek universe?